 We are committed to a close working partnership between school and home.
 Co-operation and understanding between parents and the school is a key factor in a child’s development.
 We have a home school agreement which helps us to work together.
 We will work very hard to build and maintain positive relationships.
-We try to keep everyone well informed by sending out a calendar of events, a newsletter (also available by email ‘Parentmail’) and regular letters regarding trips and special events.
-We also have a website (www.northwickmanorprimary.co.uk) and text alerts are used to send reminders and information about school.
+We try to keep everyone well informed by sending out a calendar of events, a newsletter (also available by email) and regular letters regarding trips and special events.
+We also use this website and text alerts to send reminders and information about school.
 The school is also very proud of our ‘Northwick Parent Partnership Committee’ (NPP) who work closely with the parents to enhance communication between parents and school.
 More information can be found on our Website.
 Through our work with the NPP we have been awarded the Leading Parent Partnership Award for outstanding achievement.

 Parents are always welcome to contact staff.
 If you wish to discuss a matter at length please arrange an appointment so sufficient time can be set aside to address specific issues.
 Each member of staff holds a surgery once a week which you are welcome to use.
 Times are available on the Class Pages of our Website.
 Messages can also be left at the office.

-Should you wish to see the Headteacher, if the class teacher is unable to resolve a matter, every effort will be made to accommodate that wish as speedily as possible.
+You may wish to speak to the Year Group Leader, if the class teacher is unable to resolve a matter and can contact the school office or the Year Group Leader to make an appointment with them.
+Should you wish to see the Headteacher every effort will be made to accommodate that wish as speedily as possible.
 Please contact the main office for an appointment.
-You are also at liberty to contact the Chair of Governors or the Director of Children’s Services.
+You are also at liberty to contact the Chair of Governors or the Executive Head of the Rivers Multi-Academy Trust.
 By working together we can ensure the very best for your children.